mikehostetler/amplify/request/readme.md

 ### Subscribing to status events

-For an alternative to handling issues you can subscribe to a series of globally available message that are published during the request process.
+For an alternative to handling issues and statuses you can subscribe to a series of globally available message that are published during the request process.